 This brings several benefits:

-- It lets the DEX ride off the Binance Chain governance model.
+- It lets the DEX ride off the Binance Smart Chain governance model.
 For example, Binance Chain validators can vote to change the fee structure if needed.

 - It gives developers easy access to a way of swapping tokens on-chain at low, predictable fees.

-These benefits can give developers on Binance Chain a leg-up on the development of decentralised finance (DeFi) apps.
+These benefits can give developers on Binance Smart Chain a leg-up on the development of decentralised finance (DeFi) apps.

 Binance Coin is naturally an integral part of the DEX.
-In addition to giving the same trading fee discounts as you'll find on the centralised exchange, it also acts as one of the few major trading coins available on the DEX – and by extension, the entire Binance Chain system.
+In addition to giving the same trading fee discounts as you'll find on the centralised exchange, it also acts as one of the few major trading coins available on the DEX – and by extension, the entire Binance blockchain system.

 Binance Coin tokenomics